Michaela Coel: Early work and breakthrough (2013–2019)

-In 2013, Coel appeared in Channel 4 drama Top Boy and has had leading roles at the National Theatre, including the award-nominated Home and the critically acclaimed Medea.

-Channel 4 announced that Coel would write and star in a new sitcom called Chewing Gum, inspired by her play Chewing Gum Dreams in August 2014.
+In 2013, Coel appeared in the Channel 4 drama Top Boy.
+She has had leading roles at the National Theatre, including the award-nominated Home and the critically acclaimed Medea.
+Channel 4 announced in August 2014 that Coel would write and star in a new sitcom called Chewing Gum, inspired by her play Chewing Gum Dreams.
 "C4 Comedy Blaps" were released as teasers in September 2014, and the series began on E4 in October 2015.
 Her performance earned her the British Academy Television Award for Best Female Comedy Performance in 2016.
 She also won a BAFTA for Breakthrough Talent for writing the show.
 Chewing Gum received overwhelmingly positive reviews.

 In 2015, Coel appeared in BBC One drama London Spy.
 The following year, she played Lilyhot in the E4 sci-fi comedy-drama The Aliens, which was filmed in Bulgaria.
 Chewing Gum returned for a second series in January 2017.
 She also appeared in both the "Nosedive" and "USS Callister" episodes of Charlie Brooker's series Black Mirror.
 Coel also had a small role in the 2017 film Star Wars: The Last Jedi.
 In 2018, Coel starred in Black Earth Rising, a co-production between BBC Two and Netflix, where she played Kate, the main character.
 She also starred as Simone in the musical-drama film Been So Long, by Che Walker, based on his own stage play, which was released on Netflix to positive reviews in October 2018.